informalsystems/quint/doc/lang.md

 p implies q
 p.implies(q)
 ```

+Note that the operator `not(p)` needs parentheses around its argument.
+Actually, `not` is treated as a general operator.
+We keep the number of special
+syntax forms to minimum.

 *The use of the operator `x := e` in the above operators is strongly discouraged.*